MeanderingProgrammer/render-markdown.nvim/README.md

         --  block: width of the code block
         --  full:  full width of the window width = 'full',
+        -- Amount of margin to add to the left of code blocks -- If a floating point value < 1 is provided it is treated as a percentage of the available window space -- Margin available space is computed after accounting for padding left_margin = 0,
-        -- Amount of padding to add to the left of code blocks left_pad = 0,
+        -- Amount of padding to add to the left of code blocks -- If a floating point value < 1 is provided it is treated as a percentage of the available window space left_pad = 0,
-        -- Amount of padding to add to the right of code blocks when width is 'block' right_pad = 0,
+        -- Amount of padding to add to the right of code blocks when width is 'block' -- If a floating point value < 1 is provided it is treated as a percentage of the available window space right_pad = 0,
         -- Minimum width to use for code blocks when width is 'block' min_width = 0,